CephalofairGames/frosthaven-faq/index.md

 **WO-52** <span class="hidden">Buildings are only wrecked if your negative modifier draw is actually applied; negative modifiers drawn in an Advantaged attack will not result in a wreck if they aren't applied.</span>

-**WO-81** <span>X is set, first, by the number of Coral Shards / Coral Crown stickers you have.
+**WO-81** <span class="hidden">X is set, first, by the number of Coral Shards / Coral Crown stickers you have.
 Once X is determined, Attack the same building up to X times.
 If it gets damaged, it's wrecked instead and the next building gets targeted for the remaining attacks.
 Once X attacks are resolved, in total, the event concludes.
 There's no option here for the building to get merely damaged - it's Wrecked if you fail any of the Attacks.
 It will be Wrecked for building operations this outpost phase, and can't be rebuilt until the Build/Upgrade phase.</span>

 ## 4.0 General Gameplay Questions (Scenario)